UPPMAX/R-python-julia-matlab-HPC/docs/python/batchPython.rst

    .. tab:: HPC2N

         Short serial example for running on Kebnekaise.
-Loading SciPy-bundle/2023.07, Python/3.11.3 + using any Python packages you have installed yourself with virtual environment - the one we named "Example2" should work well here.
+Loading SciPy-bundle/2023.07, Python/3.11.3, matplotlib + using any Python packages you have installed yourself with virtual environment - the one we named "vpyenv" should work well here.
 During the isolated environments session there was more about how to install something yourself this way.

         .. code-block:: sh